 Additionally, there are safeguards in the new framework that ensure that pandemic detention will only be required for as long as it is reasonably necessary to protect public health – for example, a person’s detention can be reviewed by independent Detention Appeals Officers.
 Specific standards and guidelines will be published to outline these measures.

-The following maximum fees will be charged to people who are in hotel or other facility-based quarantine:
+The following maximum fees were charged in relation to people who were in hotel or other facility-based quarantine during the COVID-19 pandemic declaration:

 - $1,000 for each additional adult in the same room or apartment